Chambers Asia Pacific

 - China Exim Bank in the development of the Souapiti hydropower project and Kaleta hydropower project, both located in Guinea.
 This project adopted an innovative and complex structure of a hybrid sovereign loan and project finance and required the amendment of Guinean local legislation.

-- A PRC Sovereign Fund on a US$200million term loan facility to China Hongqiao Group Limited in connection with the import of bauxite from the Republic of Guinea.
+- A PRC Sovereign Fund on a US$200 million term loan facility to China Hongqiao Group Limited in connection with the import of bauxite from the Republic of Guinea.

 - A PRC Sovereign Fund on a US$200 million equity investment in Baiyin International Investment Limited, a subsidiary of Baiyin Nonferrous Group Co., Ltd on certain platinum mining project in South Africa.

-- A PRC Sovereign Fund on a US$200million equity investment in NFC (Mauritius) Mining Company Limited, a subsidiary of China Nonferrous Metal Mining (Group) Co., Ltd. on the development of the Dari zinc-lead mining project in Indonesia.
+- A PRC Sovereign Fund on a US$200 million equity investment in NFC (Mauritius) Mining Company Limited, a subsidiary of China Nonferrous Metal Mining (Group) Co., Ltd. on the development of the Dari zinc-lead mining project in Indonesia.

-- Asian Development Bank as lender in the USD$150 million dual currency facility to Xinkai Water Environment Investment Co., Ltd and China Water Environment Group Investment Limited, a subsidiary of CITIC Group.
+- Asian Development Bank as lender on the US$150 million dual currency facility to Xinkai Water Environment Investment Co., Ltd and China Water Environment Group Investment Limited, a subsidiary of CITIC Group.
 The financing assists the borrower group to implement a series of water resources management projects including reclamation and supply, wastewater and sludge treatment, water supply, and water environment rehabilitation and management projects in the PRC.

-- China Water Affairs Group Limited in its Regulation S offering of US$300 million 5.25% Senior Notes due 2022.
+- China Water Affairs Group Limited on its Regulation S offering of US$300 million 5.25% Senior Notes due 2022.
 Morgan Stanley acted as the sole global coordinator and bookrunner.
 China Water Affairs is one of the largest publicly-listed water supply companies in China based on volume of water sold.
 This is their debut bond offering in the international capital market.

-- Asian Development Bank in connection with the long-term US$120 million loan (“A”) and seven-year US$288 million loan (“B”) to Beijing Enterprises Water Group Limited and its PRC subsidiary BEWG Environmental Group Co.
+- Asian Development Bank on the long-term US$120 million loan (“A”) and seven-year US$288 million loan (“B”) to Beijing Enterprises Water Group Limited and its PRC subsidiary BEWG Environmental Group Co.
 Ltd. for municipal wastewater and reuse projects in the PRC.
 The facility is supported by a guarantee provided by Beijing Enterprises Water Group Limited.
 This deal won “Project Finance Deal of the Year” at the China Law & Practice Awards 2015.

-- Asian Development Bank as a lender for a US$200 million (and/or its RMB equivalent) multi-currency financing in connection with the expansion and improvement of water distribution in rural and semi-urban communities in the PRC.
+- Asian Development Bank as a lender on a US$200 million (and/or its RMB equivalent) multi-currency financing in connection with the expansion and improvement of water distribution in rural and semi-urban communities in the PRC.
 This project will support China Water Affairs Group Limited, a private sector front-runner company in the PRC's urban water sector, in expanding participation in the privatization and operation of water distribution and treatment in secondary cities across the PRC.

-- Asian Development Bank in its proposed loan to a subsidiary of a water project company, to invest in multiple project companies for the rehabilitation, expansion and operation of water treatment and/or distribution facilities throughout China.
+- Asian Development Bank on its proposed loan to a subsidiary of a water project company, to invest in multiple project companies for the rehabilitation, expansion and operation of water treatment and/or distribution facilities throughout China.
 This project won "Infrastructure and Energy Deal of the Year 2012" by China Business Law Journal and received the "Development Impact Honors" award from the US Department of the Treasury.

 Export Credit Facility